 5. Bankrupt people can't keep all their promises, however sincere they are.
 They can't.
 They don't have the resources.

 6. I'd hardly trust anything or anyone in Las Vegas.
 I don't have to tell you that, but maybe it bears repeating.
 I want to believe needy people's stories, and in a sense I do (I take them at their word), but I don't trust anything a needy person says.
 I trust solid evidence from two or more independent sources.

-Also regarding Las Vegas, I don't think it's right to replace gambling with money to buying needy people's ears for the gospel with money.
+Also regarding Las Vegas, I don't think it's right to replace 1) gambling with money with 2) buying needy people's ears for the gospel with money.
 This is a subtle matter of priorities in your own heart, which may not actually change what you do on the outside.
 We should want to help people with money, and their greater need is for the gospel.
 Our intent should never be to bait and switch, but to address the person's true needs as a whole.
 There is a temptation in which needy people place me and other Christians, to substitute diaconal aid for gospel ministry.
 A needy person's request is an opportunity to share the word, as well as to help that person.